 Another variation of the departure delay KPI.
 Departure delay per flight puts the total amount of delay minutes in relation to the total amount of flights operated.
-Again, the KPI helps to assess the aspect of delays better.
+So again, the KPI helps to assess the aspect of delays better.

 Similar to the Arrivals KPI, Departures represent a very basic KPI.
 The KPI simply counts the number of departed flights.